idumdidum/Linux_mirror-snapshot-and-publish/Alma/README_en.md

 <br/>

 #### Before installing the Alma mirror server, let's familiarize ourselves with the global Alma mirror configuration file 'global-rpm.gconf'.
 The file extension must be .gconf and there can only be one of them.
 #### The file contains, among other things, settings for directories where data is stored.
+Otherwise, you can name the global configuration file whatever you want.
+You can also name the mirror-and-snapshot script whatever you want.

 #### Example https://github.com/idumdidum/Linux_mirror-snapshot-and-publish/blob/main/Alma/global-rpm.gconf: